 I obtained a Level 3 Certificate in Person Centred counselling from The Minster Centre and a Level 4 Diploma in Counselling with the Blackford Centre for Counselling.

 I studied and trained with the Relate – The Relationship People and gained a Level 5 Diploma in Relationship Counselling.
 All Relate counsellors receive ongoing individual and group supervision each month to ensure that they are being supported and mentored in regards to client issues and practice methods.

 Ongoing continuous professional development

-In addition to my counselling at Relate and my counselling in private practice, I volunteer at the hospice at the St John and Elizabeth Hospital in the inpatient unit.
+In addition to my counselling at Relate and in my private practice, I volunteer at the hospice at the St John and Elizabeth Hospital in the inpatient unit.
 In this capacity I assist the hospice medical team in ensuring the comfort, dignity and wellbeing of patients who are terminally ill and their families by talking with patients about their fears and anxieties and providing them with some emotional comfort.
 I also take part in the hospice befriending programme where I visit elderly members of the community whose partners have passed away in the hospice to provide them with company and some emotional support by giving them the opportunity to speak about their feelings, memories and loved ones.

-- Professional Member of National Counselling Society (NCS).
+- Professional Member of National Counselling Society (NCS)

 - Affiliate Member of UKCP (UK Council for Psychotherapy)

 Code of ethics

 As a relationship counsellor I am required to comply with the code of ethics set by the British Association for Counselling and Psychotherapy.
 The BACP is a professional body which sets standards of ethical and professional practice which counsellors must adhere to.

 The NCS provides ethical guidance on the counsellor–client relationship.
 As a member of the NCS, I am also bound by their code of ethics.